AquaDraco/UnityStationWiki/Building-And-Testing.md

 You can run one instance from editor by pressing play button, but for another one you'll have to make a **standalone build**.

+**Open the Lobby scene first, as it's the correct way to start the game.**

 ## Initial setup: Build settings
 To make a proper standalone build, you should set up build settings (only once).